Knowing is not doing: 4 keys to actually making progress.

 The question you could be asking is..

-How do I actually make the significant change in my life?
+How do I start making significant change in my life?
 That is the right question to ask.
 The answer that I share with people is that they need to:

 - start today